 Start by selecting a topic from the homepage or the menu.
 Select your subtopic and find which question you want to approach.
 If you are familiar with the type of question you may wish to work out the solution on your own.
 Then compare the answer.
 If incorrect have a look through a solution and video, where possible.
 If still unsure you can ask on the discussion on each question.
 Once you have the idea, you can approach a similar question and check your answer.

 What does 'a s v d' mean?

 s: solution A more thoroughly worked through solution to the problem with step-by-step working out.

 v: video A video to explain thoroughly the solution.

 d: discussion Discussion allows you to talk to others and share ideas about the questions including feedback or other approaches.

 How do I submit a question, answer, solution, video?

 Have a look at the SUBMIT page for more information.
 The more contributions, the better the site!

 ADA is after Ada Lovelace - a Mathematician and the writer of the world’s first machine algorithm for an early computing machine that existed only on paper.
-The ADA Project aims to evolve mathematics online.
+ADA Maths aims to evolve mathematics online.
 Naming it after Ada Lovelace seemed relevant.

 How was the website created?